schmich/connect-browser-sync/README.md

 [Connect](https://github.com/senchalabs/connect) middleware for [BrowserSync](https://github.com/shakyShane/browser-sync).

 Use this middleware to automatically inject the necessary BrowserSync `<script>` tags into your HTML pages.
-Alternatively, you can integrate BrowserSync into your app using [Gulp](https://github.com/shakyShane/gulp-browser-sync) or [Grunt](https://github.com/shakyShane/grunt-browser-sync).
+Alternatively, you can integrate BrowserSync with your app using [Gulp](https://github.com/shakyShane/gulp-browser-sync) or [Grunt](https://github.com/shakyShane/grunt-browser-sync).

 ## Usage